1930s - 1950s

 Introducing the first seasonal snack, Chocolate Party Cakes became a quick fan favorite for Christmastime.
 Nothing says “Merry Christmas” quite like twinkling lights, carols and Party Cakes!

 In January of 1969, Fudge Brownies are introduced to the Little Debbie Family Pack line up.
-Featuring a classic fudgey brownie with English walnuts, these popular snacks are still seen on shelves today and are just as scrumptious!
+Featuring a classic fudgey brownie with English walnuts, these popular snacks were around for over 50 years!

 It's a classic!
 Check out this original packaging for Fudge Brownies.